 - Not always the best option if you’re in excellent health

 - You can only enroll up to the amount of life insurance you were covered for under SGLI (after 5 years, you can increase the amount)

 There are three different ways to sign-up for VGLI.
 The fastest way to do this is online.
 Simply go to Prudential or eBenefits’ online VGLI application.
 There will be step-by-step instruction through both platforms.
 If you’d rather not apply online, you can also print out the application on the VA’s website, fill it out, and mail it to:

 Again, ensure you apply for VGLI no more than 1 year and 120 days after separation and no more than 240 days after discharge if you want to apply without having to answer any medical/health-related questions.
 If you apply after the 240-day mark, your health will be considered in determining your coverage, which means there’s a chance you could be left without an option of utilizing VGLI.

-SGLI is available for a wide number of individuals and isn’t just limited to active duty military personnel.
+SGLI is available for many individuals and isn’t just limited to active duty military personnel.
 Eligible members include:

 - Active Duty Military, Reserve, National Guard

 - Employees of the US Public Health Service or National Oceanic and Atmospheric Administration